Select Department

 3. Line up and trim your tracks

 By now, you’ve chosen your mashup songs, and the BPMs should be matching up nicely.
-The next thing to do is press play on your instrumental, and lineup your vocal track.
-It’s a good idea to zoom right in on your waveforms and slightly nudging your tracks to get your mashup of songs exactly in time.
+The next thing to do is press play on your instrumental, and line up your vocal track.
+It’s a good idea to zoom right in on your waveforms and slightly nudge your tracks to get your mashup of songs exactly in time.
 Essentially, that’s it!
 You’ve got yourself a beat-synced mashup, now it’s time to add the fine-tuning!

 4. EQing and Effects

-The next thing you need to do is apply those final-tweaks, EQing, and effects that are going to really make your mashup stand out from the crowd.
+The next thing you need to do is apply those final-tweaks to your audio file, EQing, and effects that are going to really make your mashup stand out from the crowd.
 Often, if you’re using a studio-grade acapella, your vocals are likely going to be raw, with no effects or EQ added to them.

-The first thing in order to rectify this is to utilize an EQ; either onboard your DAW or via an external plugin.
+The first thing in order to rectify this is to utilise an EQ; either onboard your digital audio workstation or via an external plugin.
 It’s important to EQ your vocals, ensuring they aren’t clashing with any of the frequencies from the instrumental track.
-If you’re experienced in production, you’ll likely already know your way around your DAW’s Equalizer.
+If you’re experienced in production, you’ll likely already know your way around your digital audio workstation’s equaliser.
 If not, I encourage you to add the art of EQing to your arsenal of production skills.

-On top of that, while it’s possible to leave your vocals dry and without any added effects.
+On top of that, it’s possible to leave your vocals dry and without any added effects.
 It’s likely your mashup will sound that much better with some added FX.
 In particular, adding a slight touch of reverb to your vocals always adds an extra bit of polish to your track.
 Beyond that, it’s up to you!
-Whether you want to add Filters, Delays, or Chop and Change the vocals, or add additional samples; unleash your creativity, and make your mashup your own.
+Whether you want to add Filters, Delays, or Chop and Change the vocals, or add additional samples, unleash your creativity and make your mashup your own.

-Follow the above steps, and you’ll be staring down the barrel of your first finished mashup in no time.
+Follow the above steps in your digital audio workstation, and you’ll be staring down the barrel of your first finished mashup in no time.
 Before we finish off, here are some additional and final tips to help you level-up your mashup game!

 • Listen with fresh ears!
 When you think you’ve finished a song, come back to it the next day.
 It’s a great way to pick up on areas for improvement you might not have noticed.

 Above all, continue to experiment, have fun, and trust your ears.
 Knowing how to mashup songs is a great technique for differentiating your DJ sets and mixtapes.
-What’s more, its a great way to dip your toes in the basics of music production!
-On that note, check out our last blog post where we delve deeper into creating better mixtapes!
+What’s more, it’s a great way to dip your toes in the basics of music production.
+On that note, check out our last blog post where we delve deeper into creating better mixtapes: How to make a mixtape that gets you hired!

 By Jamie Larcombe